 6. Try a Microneedle Derma Roller

 Also known as a beard roller or derma roller, these are helpful tools that prick the skin to induce a collagen boost and hair growth.
-Some users have reported that these work well with biotin serums or hair growth serums.
+Some users have reported that these work well with beard growth serums with biotin.

 7. Never Give Up on Your Mustache

-Whether thick, thin, or patchy, your mustache is your own, so just embrace your growth pattern and work with a style that will aid you in looking sharp while you continue to grow out your facial hair.
+Whether thick, thin, or patchy, your mustache is your own, so embrace your growth pattern and work with a style that will aid you in looking sharp while you continue growing your facial hair.

 To make your mustache thicker, improve your diet by including protein-heavy foods and vitamins B3, B5, and B9.
 Regularly exfoliate and moisturize the upper lip skin, and use a hair growth serum targeted for facial hair.
 Regular grooming, trimming, and combing also promote healthy and sizable growth.

 Thin mustache hairs can result from genetic factors, poor nutrition, hormonal imbalances, or age.
 A lack of protein, vitamins, and minerals in your diet can lead to weak hair growth.
 Regular exfoliation, a healthy diet, and specific beard care products may improve thickness.

 To fix a mustache gap, stimulate hair growth by frequently massaging the area, applying specialized oils or serums, and maintaining a healthy diet rich in proteins and vitamins.
 An alternative is to trim the mustache to blend the gap or consider a style that works with it.